 - Wear your newborn baby in a tummy to tummy position.
 The legs can be in or out and this depends on the carrier you have chosen.
 If you have a chosen a carrier when the baby’s feet need to be inside, ensure that his weight is not his feet but on her bum.

-- Practicing is important so that you get used to it.
+- Practising is important so that you get used to it.
 Practice close to the ground or over a soft surface till you become confident of carrying the baby around.

 - It is important to check the carrier for signs of damage on a regular basis.